dimarudik/bublik/README.md

 ### Prepare Oracle To YDB Connection Settings

-You can run the tool by using yaml with connection settings:
+You can run the tool by using yaml file `./bublik-cli/src/test/resources/oracle/ydb/yaml/ora2ydb.yaml` with connection settings:

-##### ./bublik-cli/config/ora2ydb.yaml

 ```yaml
 threadCount: 4